 - vitamin D supplementation (400IU daily) in breastfed infants of dark-skinned or veiled women until 12 months of age

 - preventative daily 400IU vitamin D supplementation in at-risk groups.

 Daily sunshine is a great source of vitamin D but whilst obtaining this essential nutrient in this way, it’s important to observe safe sun exposure practices also.

 The Australian Bureau of Meteorology website provides a daily UV sunlight forecast for locations around Australia.
 This information can help you decide the safest times to be in the sun.7

-Further demonstrating the prevalence of vitamin D deficiency in infants, a study was conducted in 2008 among healthy infants and toddlers.
+Further demonstrating the prevalence of vitamin D insufficiency in infants, a study was conducted in 2008 among healthy infants and toddlers.
 Of the 146 participants, 44 (40.0%) had levels below an accepted optimal threshold demonstrating that suboptimal vitamin D status is common among otherwise healthy children.9

 Becoming pregnant is dependant on many things; nutritional status of the parents-to-be is one of these.
 Vitamin D appears to play a part here too.
 Its potential role in conception and fertility has not been extensively investigated to date and most studies have involved animal models.
 However, there is evidence to suggest that fertility may be impaired in mothers with low vitamin D.10

 Vitamin D status in men is also thought to affect fertility.
 Dr Anne Clark, medical director at Fertility First assisted reproduction clinic in Sydney, says that from the blood tests of almost 800 men with fertility problems, she has found that almost a third had lower than normal levels of vitamin D. She suggests that this may be a contributing factor to infertility.11